The Forgotten (2004 film): Box office

 The film cost $42 million to produce and it eventually grossed $67.1 million in the U.S. and Canada and $50.4 million in other territories, for a worldwide gross of $117.5 million.

 Critical reception

-Critics gave the film generally negative reviews.
+Critics gave the film generally mixed-to-negative reviews.
 On the review aggregator Rotten Tomatoes, 31% of critics gave the film positive reviews, based on 172 reviews with an average rating of 5/10.
 The website's critical consensus states that "The premise grows too ridiculous to take seriously".
 On Metacritic, the film had an average score of 43 out of 100, based on 34 reviews, indicating "mixed or average reviews".

+Ann Hornaday of The Washington Post called the film "an uneasy mix between Eternal Sunshine of the Spotless Mind and The X-Files, and one not nearly as smart as either."
+William Arnold of the Seattle Post-Intelligencer gave it an A−, saying, "It struck me as the most exciting and original Hollywood thriller, occult or otherwise, since The Sixth Sense."
 Roger Ebert gave the film 2 stars out of 4 stating, "The Forgotten is not a good movie, but at least it supplies a credible victim."